MaastrichtU-IDS/fair-workshop/README.md

 <img src="img/fair.jpg" style="zoom:73%;" />

 ## Overview
-> 📢 **Discover how data should be managed within your research community** 📢
+> 📢 Discover how data can be managed to facilitate discovery and reuse of data, for humans and machines 📢

 Digitalisation has had a considerable impact on the way we work in everyday life.
 What is more, this technological advancement has also resulted in a substantial increase of research data being produced worldwide.
 Research data transforms the way we live and work, so it’s becoming increasingly important that it’s stored and organized correctly.
-In paralell, the number of personas involved in a project are more diverse than ever - researchers, data stewards, librarians, data scientist and software developers - with all different digital skills.
+In parallel, the number of personas involved in a project are more diverse than ever - researchers, data stewards, librarians, data scientists and software developers - with all different digital skills.
 Therefore, the concept of FAIR data management is currently a topic of interest within and beyond academia, with universities being increasingly aware of the need to provide trainings on data-driven methods for **doctoral candidates** , **early-career researchers** and **data stewards**.
 This interactive, online workshop will provide a platform to address the importance of FAIR data management practices for them and explore practicalities to make your research data FAIR.

 ## What will you achieve?